WuphonsReach/KSP-StockAntennaBalance/README.md

 Please note that if KSC or the ground-based DSN stations have anything over 1% signal that your probe / spacecraft will prefer to direct-connect instead of bouncing through a more powerful relay.
 This is just how the stock CommNet system works in KSP 1.2, it's not that aggressive at finding better paths or evaluating the signal strength on alternate paths if a direct connection to KSC is available.
-This can be worked around by lowering the power level of the DSN to 0.10 or lower in the game difficulty settings.
+This can be worked around by lowering the power level of the DSN to 0.01 in the game difficulty settings.

 # Current Balance Goals: